PheelTi/jersey-multipart-featuir/README.md

       - MIME parts parsing is customisable, and you can provide your own implementation (see below)
     - __MIME Parts storing__
       - storing each MIME parts is customisable, and you can provide your own implementation (see below)
-      - By default, all form fields are stored in memory, and all attachments are stored in temporary files on the file system.
+      - By default, all form fields are stored in memory if their content size is below a thershold (10kB) or in a temporary file, and all attachments are stored in temporary files on the file system.
       Temporary files are kept for the whole duration of the request, and are deleted after the response is finished.
 You may change this behaviour (see below).
     - **Value resolvers**